-- 12. Cardinia Tourism Inc. broadens its membership base and reduces the 13.
-Cardini. - 13.
+- 12. Cardinia Tourism Inc. broadens its membership base and reduces the membership fees. - 13.
 Cardinia Tourism Inc. and the Dandenong Ranges Tourism Association consider developing an MOU to collaborate on various industry development and promotional activities. - 14.
-Cardinia Shire and Casey Councils establish a joint Tourism Advisory tourism management, planning and
+Cardinia Shire and Casey Councils establish a joint Tourism Advisory Committee for the oversight of development, planning and